Hung6129/Hung6129/README.md

 ### Hello there 👋👋👋
 <p align="justify">
-My name is Nguyen Phuc Quy Hung, i'm a software developer and love to build mobile applications.<br><br>
+My name is Nguyen Phuc Quy Hung, I'm a software developer and love to build Mobile Applications.
+ <br><br>
 <img src="https://github.com/lambiengcode/lambiengcode/blob/main/gif/banner_gif.gif?raw=true" width="26.5%" height=auto align="right" alt="Computador">
 Also, I'm a freelancer.
 If you have a need for a mobile application or website, contact me by email: <strong>quyhung6129@gmail.com</strong> if you are in Vietnam, you can add my <a href="https://zalo.me/pc">Zalo</a>: <strong>0336965217</strong> <br><br>